curiousTauseef/nyla/README.md

-# NYLA Solutions
 NYLA solutions contains a collection of projects/libraries to assist with Java based development.

 ## NYLA Solutions Global

 [NYLA Solutions Global](https://github.com/nyla-solutions/nyla/tree/master/nyla.solutions.global) is an API provides support for basic application utilities (application configuration, data encryption, debugger, text processing and more).
+This library also has implementation for standard Gang Of Four design patterns and some custom patterns (ex: Command Pattern - COMMAS, searching - QueryService and more).

 ## NYLA DAO